RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

   - Xavier for weight initialisation (Glorot & Bengio, 2010; Lunartech 2025).
   - Bias initialisation to stabilise initial estimates.
-  - Gradient clipping (max gradient norm = 5) to prevent exploding gradients.
+  - Gradient clipping (max gradient norm, 5) to prevent exploding gradients.

 The actor provides an interface for the training loop to action and update the policy.
 REINFORCE employs a stochastic gradient method, enabling exploration of the environment.
 Therefore the outputs are considered as a distribution of the mean for each joint action.
 When the agent performs a forward pass on the network, the means and standard deviations are converted to a gaussian distribution.
 The distributions are sampled, which provides the estimated action.
-From these distributions, the log of the probabilities of each action is summed, a measure of the agent's confidence in taking all estimated actions (Zhao et al. 2012).
+From these distributions, the log of the probabilities of each action is summed, a measure of the agent's confidence in taking all estimated joint actions (Zhao et al. 2012).

 ```Python
 def forward(self, x: torch.Tensor):